Almost Everything But the Tweet – Conquering Twitter (visual elements)

 Visual elements.
 There are two areas on Twitter where you can make a visual impact, and it has nothing to do with what you’re actually tweeting.
 No, scratch that, there are three.
 Kinda.

 Where’s the second area where you can make a visual impact?
 It’s your background.
 Here’s where your company logo can go if it’s not already being used for the account’s avatar.
-If it’s a well-known logo, that will add to the visual impact, so long as you’re not using the logo for both the avatar and the background, which is overkill unless both are subtle.
+And if you have a well-known logo, that will add to the visual impact, so long as you’re not using the logo for both the avatar and the background.
+Because that constitutes overkill unless both are subtle.

 Below the upper left corner is some space directly to the left of where the tweeting actually occurs.
 To the left, vertically, you have a little room in which to place the company web address, a telephone number and possibly a short slogan.
 Twitter is meant to be short and sweet; don’t get caught up in adding a lot of verbiage here.
 Less can certainly be more in this case.
-Keep in mind, too, that any verbiage you place here in the background image cannot be searched on.
+Keep in mind, too, that no one can search on any verbiage you place here in the background image.

-You can also add a picture just below your logo, or in place of it, in either the upper left corner or along the left-hand side.
+You can also add a picture just below your logo, or in place of it, in the upper left corner or along the left side.
 Try, perhaps, a picture of the Twitter team.
-There’s a great impact to be had from offering pictorial evidence of who’s listening.
-Another option is to place a picture of your main product here.
+Because you can great impact from offering pictorial evidence of who’s listening.
+Another option: place a picture of your main product here.

 There is also some space to the right.
 However, this is the part that seems to grow or shrink depending upon monitor or device size and resolution.
-I recommend putting nothing much (if anything) here as you don’t know how it will be cut off.
-Although, if you have a color that is readily associated with your company (think of Starbucks green here) or website, make sure that any unused portion of the background contains at least that color.
-Utilize that space as a part of a more unified design, but not as a focal point.
+I recommend putting nothing much (if anything) here.
+This is because you don’t know how it will cut off.
+Although, if you have a color readily associated with your company (think of Starbucks green) or website, make sure that any unused portion of the background contains at least that color.
+Utilize that space as a part of a more unified design, not as a focal point.

 What’s part three?
-It’s small, and not every company lends itself to this.
+It’s small, and not every company can really do this.
 But for companies with readily recognized logos, it can be golden: the Twibbon.

-A Twibbon is a small logo or picture placed in the lower right corner of an avatar.
-Sparkpeople does this well, as theirs (it’s actually the cover of the site founder’s book: ) is orange and easy to spot.
+A Twibbon consists of a small logo or picture placed in the lower right corner of an avatar.
+Sparkpeople does this well, as theirs (the cover of the site founder’s book: ) is orange and easy to spot.
 Sparkies can readily spot one another.
 But it’s another unsearchable visual.

 The Twibbon seems to work best with either sites with a lot of users or charities or cause-related/ideological/religious situations.
-It’s doubtful that an accounting firm could get anyone to sport its Twibbon (no matter how lovely), but the Republican Party, LiveStrong and the ACLU (of these three, only the ACLU doesn’t seem to have a Twibbon of some sort) can and could all do very well.
-A quick and tiny visual, so long as it’s readily recognizable, can really get across a message.
+I doubt an accounting firm could get anyone to sport its Twibbon (no matter how lovely).
+However, the Republican Party, LiveStrong and the ACLU (of these three, only the ACLU doesn’t seem to have a Twibbon) can and could all do very well.
+A quick and tiny visual, if readily recognizable, can really get across a message.

-You most likely don’t need to use your own Twibbon much but, if you do, it’ll look odd if the avatar and the Twibbon (and, perhaps, your background) are just different-sized versions of the same visual.
-You’d need to choose.
+You most likely don’t need to use your own Twibbon much.
+However, if you do, it’ll look odd if the avatar and the Twibbon (and, perhaps, your background) are just different-sized versions of the same visual.
+Hence you’d need to choose.
 If you’ve got several visuals that could work, mix them together, although less is probably going to be more here.
 Once the Twibbon is established and people are using it, you might want to drop it from the official Twitter account(s).
 What you tweet is, naturally, important, but consider the other areas where you can enhance your message.
-These basic visuals can help you to place an exclamation point at the end of your tweets.
+These basic visual elements can help you to place an exclamation point at the end of your tweets.